objective witnesses of the past

 order of the relation frames concerned.
 Without signs and the languages as semiotically typified artefacts the collective memory would not even exist.
 In the following sections we shall illustrate this with many examples.

 3.1.
 Inventions promote technical progress

-of natural things and processes only exists of natural laws.
+character of natural things and processes only exists of natural laws.
 In contrast, the characters of human products contain natural laws as well as values and norms.
 The character of a technical artefact is called its design.

 An object made according to a design, satisfies natural laws and ought to satisfy the norms given in the design.
 Clearly, the design, the character of an artefact, is a collection of natural laws and norms.
 Nobody is ever completely free

 in making a feasible design, because its realization is bound to natural laws.
 As Francis Bacon observed, nature can only be controlled by obeying its laws.

 Maurits Escher drew beautiful examples of impossible designs, being contrary to natural laws.
 The progress of mankind is reflected in the history of technical artefacts.

 technical character is so new that it enters history as an invention.
 Often an invention is an improvement of an extant design, a renewal.
 Sometimes it concerns a not yet completed design, in need of further development before it is suitable for production